 One Page Business Plan Outline

-- Business Summary: [YOUR COMPANY] provides a direct-to-consumer [XXXX] organic and natural single serve and family sized portions.
+[YOUR COMPANY] provides a direct-to-consumer [XXXX] organic and natural single serve and family-sized portions.
 Customers enjoy [XXXX] products based on familiar comfort foods recipes, facilitates [WHAT DOES THE PRODUCT HELP THE CONSUMER WITH] with a wide range of products.

-- Management: With [XXXX] we believe that the [YOUR COMPANY] Management team includes more consumer products food experience than any company in the plant-based protein segment.
+With [XXXX], we believe that the [YOUR COMPANY] Management team includes more consumer products food experience than any company in the plant-based protein segment.
 [YOUR COMPANY] has added general management strength with start-up partners such as [XXXX].

-- Customer Problem: Health-conscious customers are seeking tasty and convenient affordable meal alternatives that are based on familiar comfort food recipes that are convenient, easy to prepare have substantial health benefits and [XXXX].
+Health-conscious customers are seeking tasty and convenient affordable meal alternatives that are based on familiar comfort food recipes that are convenient, easy to prepare, have substantial health benefits, and [XXXX].

-- Product/Services: [YOUR COMPANY] makes good food simple and easy.
-In our markets, we are the premier delivery service for natural single serve and family sized portions meals as well as other healthy and tasty staples like milk, eggs, meats, breads, and grains.
-We grow, select, deliver and manufacture food with the highest level of integrity.
+[YOUR COMPANY] makes good food simple and easy.
+In our markets, we are the premier delivery service for natural single serve and family-sized portions meals as well as other healthy and tasty staples like milk, eggs, meats, bread, and grains.
+We grow, select, deliver, and manufacture food with the highest level of integrity.